 at the world's lone clay-court Grand Slam event.

-The 22-year-old Azarenka, who won her first Grand Slam event at the Australian
+The 22-year-old Azarenka, who won her first major title at the Australian

-Open this year, improved to 36-3 on the year.
+Open this year, improved to 36-3 this season.
 She will face German Dinah

 Pfizenmaier in the second round.

 Li handled Sorana Cirstea of Romania 6-2, 6-1 to advance.

 The Chinese Li became the first-ever Asian Grand Slam winner, male or

 female, by besting then-reigning champion Francesca Schiavone in last year's